UnbeatableBann/AI-Prompt-Generator-Backend/README.md

 This is the backend service for the **AI Prompt Generator** web application.
 It handles user queries, generates AI-based responses using prompt engineering, and stores the interaction history in a PostgreSQL database.

+More modularity, but I love separating files and clarity.
 ---

 ## Related Repos